 Need more tips on how to survive hurricane season?
 Check out this DFB Video:

-Have you visited Disney in hurricane season?
+Have you visited Disney during hurricane season?
 Let us know your tips in the comments below!